How Grand Prairie ISD Seamlessly Switched College and Career Planning Solutions (Without Staggering Growing Pains)

 - Get buy-in from all stakeholders.
 “Make sure everyone working with students are on the same page.
 That means building relationships with different sectors and explaining the benefits to their area.
 We may all want a good program, but for different reasons.”

 - Engage your district’s communications department.
-“Communications is helpful for branding your tool with your district and helping push out information to students & parents on different campuses.
-They are instrumental with promotion design concepts and in getting the message out there.”
+“Communications is helpful for branding your tool with your district and helping push out information to parents in different campuses.
+They are instrumental in getting the message out there.”

 - Include use of the tool in counselor evaluations.
-“Our counselors are required to use Xello as part of their work with students.
-The concepts covered in Xello also align well with the requirements in both the Texas & ASCA Comprehensive Counseling Program Models
+“Our counsellors are required to use Xello as part of their work with students and, to make sure it’s happening, we include it in their evaluations.”

 - Partner with another district that uses the same program.
 “Link up with other people who use the program.
 Xello helped us make connections in our area.
-Though we do not require as much support now, it’s helpful to have partners when you’re in your first year of implementation.”
+We don’t need a lot of support now, but it’s helpful to have partners when you’re in your first year of implementation.”

-“I already know that Xello is an amazing program and I see that it helps all kids, not just those who want to go directly to college, but also those interested in going to the military or earning additional industry certifications.
-We want every student to be future ready and have a strong plan in place for success.”
+“I already know that Xello is an amazing program and I see that it helps all kids, not just those who want to go to college.
+However, now that we’ll all be on the same page, we hope to get two-year and four-year university rates higher.